yijiyap/hr-recruitment-system/microservices/simple/onedrive/README.md

 # OneDrive Microservice
-This microservice is responsible for
+This is a wrapper microservice that is responsible for
     1. Retrieving files from OneDrive
     2. Uploading files into OneDrive
     3. Deleting files into OneDrive